pioneerman2k1/MotorCity-Oldtimer-Savegame-reader/README.md

 I am working on other parts for the Project.
 If you are interested in the Project and want to help me out, just write to me.

+P.S. at this point the Project is in german language.
+I will translate it as soon as possible.